-We will issue the Notes under a base indenture dated as of , 2018, between us and as trustee (the "trustee"), as supplemented by a separate supplemental indenture to be dated as of the settlement date for the Notes.
+We will issue the Notes under a base indenture to be entered into between us and Wells Fargo Bank, National Association as trustee (the "trustee"), as supplemented by a first supplemental indenture each to be dated as of the first settlement date for the Notes.
 As used in this section, all references to the indenture mean the base indenture as supplemented by the supplemental indenture.
-The terms of the Notes include those expressly set forth in the indenture and those made part of the indenture by reference to the Trust Indenture Act of 1939, or the TIA.
+The terms of the Notes include those expressly set forth in the indenture and those made part of the indenture by reference to the Trust Indenture Act of 1939, as amended (the "TIA").